 People at risk for psychosis and people with cardiac conditions should generally avoid THC, especially in high doses.
-Individuals should not consume cannabis where it is not allowable by law.
+Individuals should not consume cannabis where it is not allowed by law.
 Those under the age of 18 should obtain the advice of a qualified physician before consuming THC.
-Many jurisdictions require a legal guardian to oversee the administration of cannabis to those younger than 18.
+Many jurisdictions require a legal guardian to oversee the administration of medical cannabis to those younger than 18.

 The Pharmacological History of THC

-In 1965, Professor Friedhelm Korte of the University of Bonn in Germany successfully isolated Tetrahydrocannabinolic acid (THCA), a precursor that turns into THC when exposed to heat.
+In 1965 Professor Friedhelm Korte of the University of Bonn in Germany successfully isolated tetrahydrocannabinolic acid (THCA), a precursor that turns into THC when exposed to heat.
 That same year, Mechoulam and Gaoni produced the first total synthesis of THC from hashish.

-The United States passed the Controlled Substances Act in 1970, which classified cannabis as a Schedule I drug, or a substance with no accepted medical potential and a high potential for abuse, and severely limited the amount of clinical research that could be done on THC and other cannabinoids.
+The United States passed the Controlled Substances Act in 1970, which classified cannabis as a Schedule I drug, or a substance with no accepted medical potential and a high potential for abuse, which severely limited the amount of clinical research that could be done on THC and other cannabinoids.

 The THC Boom